 Pavneet Sandhu

-Pavneet Sandhu is a junior Clinical Counsellor at Expressions Counselling, awaiting her registration with BC Association of Clinical Counsellors.
-She is passionate about working with individuals to overcome grief and depression.
+Pavneet Sandhu is a Registered Clinical Counsellor at Expressions Counselling.
+She is passionate about working with individuals to overcome anxiety, grief and depression.
 She sees clients in-person at our Burnaby and Port Moody locations as well as online.